Flash the firmware

-Each EchoKit comes pre-flashed with the ESP32 firmware.
-If your device isn’t working as expected, you can manually re-flash it by following these steps.
+Each EchoKit comes pre-flashed with our open-source ESP32 firmware.
+If your device isn't working as expected, you can manually re-flash it by following these steps.

 After completing this process, your EchoKit should display a QR code and instructions on its screen.